 Low tide on Washington’s outer coast (as predicted for Pt.
 Grenville, see plot below) was at 20:13 on 2/10/12.
 The tidal height rose until 02:37 on 2/11/12, fell until 08:46, and then rose to high tide at 14:54.
 If L-112′s (buoyant) body was not observed by beach walkers during the daylight hours on 2/10/12 (sunset at 19:56) and was found before noon near the high-tide line, then the time at which she reached the beach can be constrained to be during the 12 hour period between about 20:00 on 2/10 and 08:46 on 2/11.
 Sun rise on 2/11 was at 06:37 so it’s possible that beach observers could further constrain the arrival time.

 Tidal height on the WA coast (at Pt.
 Grenville) around the time that L-112 was found.

-When on the morning of February 11 did L-112′s body reached the beach?
+When on the morning of February 11 did L-112′s body reach the beach?
 Can anyone confirm L-112′s body was not on the beach on 2/10/12?
-What was the weather like?
+What was the weather like the day before?
 (Is it likely that lots of people were on the beach then?)
 When was the discovery reported by who?